Horkyze/packet-analyzer/README.txt

 A simple packet analyzer utility using pcap library.

+Run
+$ make
-Run ./build to create a binary inside bin folder.
+to create a binary inside bin folder.

+Optionaly run
+$ make debug
+to open gdb

 Example: